aatapa/RLScore/docs/tutorial_ranking.rst

 Next, we use the fast leave-pair-out cross-validation algorithm for performance estimation and regularization parameter selection.
-The LeavePairOutRankRLS module is a high level interace to this functionality.
+The LeavePairOutRankRLS module is a high level interface to this functionality.

 .. literalinclude:: ../tutorial/ranking2.py